-We had approximately 14,200 full-time employees worldwide as of November 30, 2022.
-Our operations have not been affected significantly by work stoppages, other than those associated with temporary closures of plants related to the COVID-19 pandemic, and, in the opinion of management, employee relations are good.
+We had approximately 13,800 full-time employees worldwide as of November 30, 2023.
+Our operations have not been affected significantly by work stoppages, and, in the opinion of management, employee relations are good.
 We have approximately 400 employees in the United States who are covered by a collective bargaining contract.
-At our subsidiaries outside the U.S., approximately 2,600 employees are covered by collective bargaining agreements or similar arrangements.
+At our subsidiaries outside the U.S., approximately 2,450 employees are covered by collective bargaining agreements or similar arrangements.